aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 6. Choose a size for your volume that will be created on the gateway.
 It should be large enough to hold the data that you have on the D: drive of win1 instance you created in Module 1.
 7. Leave the Activation Region at eu-central-1
 8. Select the keypair that you used in Module 1
-9. Select the Security Group that was created in Module 1.
-The name in parenthesis should match the stack name you chose in Module 1.
+9. Select the Security Group that was created in Module 1 named "storage-workshop-1a-win1SecurityGroup...".
+This will allow our windows instance network access (iSCSI) to the gateway that is soon to be deployed in the same VPC.
 10. Click **Next**.
 11. Click **Next** Again. (skipping IAM advanced section)
 12. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.